lindaprotocol/documentation-en/docs/introduction/overview.md

 4.&nbsp;For a vicious contract, if it encounters execution timeout or bug crash, all it's energy will be consumed.

 5.&nbsp;Developer may undertake a proportion of energy consumption(like 90%).
 But if the developer's energy is not enough for consumption, the rest of the energy consumption will be undertaken by caller completely.
-Within the fee limit range, if the caller does not have enough energy, then it will burn equivalent amount of TRX [2].
+Within the fee limit range, if the caller does not have enough energy, then it will burn equivalent amount of LIND [2].

 To encourage caller to trigger the contract, usually developer has enough energy.